History of Panama (1977–present): Torrijos government undertakes "democratization"

 The 1978 amendments to the 1972 Constitution markedly decreased the powers of the executive branch of government and increased those of the legislature, but the executive remained the dominant branch.
 From October 1972 until October 1978, Torrijos had acted as the chief executive under the titles of head of government and "Maximum Leader of the Panamanian Revolution."
 After the 1978 amendments took effect, Torrijos gave up his position as head of government but retained control of the National Guard and continued to play an important role in the government's decision-making process.
 Before stepping down, Torrijos had agreed to democratize Panama's political system, in order to gain United States support for the canal treaties.
-In October 1978, the National Assembly elected a thirty-eight-year-old lawyer and former education minister, Aristides Royo, to the presidency and Ricardo de la Espriella to the vice presidency, each for a six-year term.
+In October 1978, the National Assembly elected a thirty-eight-year-old lawyer and former education minister, Arístides Royo, to the presidency and Ricardo de la Espriella to the vice presidency, each for a six-year term.

 The PRD—a potpourri of middle-class elements, peasant and labor groups, and marginal segments of Panamanian society—was the first party to be officially recognized under the registration process that began in 1979.
 Wide speculation held that the PRD would nominate Torrijos as its candidate for the presidential race planned for 1984.
 Moreover, many assumed that with government backing, the PRD would have a substantial advantage in the electoral process.

 In March 1979, a coalition of eight parties called the National Opposition Front (Frente Nacional de Oposición, FRENO) was formed to battle the PRD in the 1980 legislative elections, the first free elections to be held in a decade.
 FRENO was composed of parties on both the right and the left of center in the political spectrum, including the strongly nationalistic, anti-Yankee Authentic Panameñista Party (Partido Panameñista Auténtico, PPA), which was led by the aged but still popular former president, Arnulfo Arias; the PLN; the reform-oriented PDC; and the Social Democratic Party (Partido Social Democrático, PSD), which was left of center and reform-oriented.
 Three right-of-center parties—the Republican Party (Partido Republicano, PR), the Third Nationalist Party, and PALA—had also joined the FRENO coalition.
 The Independent Democratic Movement, a small, moderately left-of-center party, completed the coalition.
 Such diverse ideologies in the opposition party suggested a marriage of convenience.
 FRENO opposed the Panama Canal treaties and called for their revision on terms more favorable to Panama.